 We note some limitation of our analyses.
-First, we did not model the effects of HCV treatments on patients co-infected with HIV or in those treated following liver transplant.
-Clinical consequences and costs might be very different in these small but important subgroups.
+First, we did not model the effects of HCV treatments on patients co-infected with HIV, injection drug users, or in those treated following liver transplant.
+Clinical consequences and costs might be very different in these important subgroups.
 The analytic perspective was that of a third-party payer, and we therefore did not include the costs of transportation or other incidental costs associated with seeking and obtaining medical care, nor did we incorporate patients' financial contributions (e.g., copayments, deductibles) into these calculations.
 The FDA approval for the combination of sofosbuvir and simeprevir came after our analyses had been completed; as such, our modeled duration of therapy in treatment-experienced individuals was half that of the approved duration (12 vs. 24 weeks).
-While adjustment of treatment duration would have increased the cost of treatment for this combination in treatment-experienced individuals, it would not have appreciably changed major findings, namely that SMV/SOF is less effective and more expensive than LDV/SOF regimens.
+While adjustment of treatment duration would have increased the cost of treatment for this combination in treatment-experienced individuals, it would not have appreciably changed major findings, namely that SMV + SOF is less effective and more expensive than LDV/SOF regimens.

-We also did not include the benefits resulting from reduced secondary transmission of HCV due to reduced community HCV burden, nor did we model the risk of re-infection or relapse following SVR and the associated costs and health outcomes.
+We also did not include the benefits resulting from reduced secondary transmission of HCV due to reduced community HCV burden, which is a significant concern in some of the vulnerable populations mentioned above.
+We also did not model the risk of re-infection or relapse following SVR or non-adherence to treatment as well as their associated costs and health outcomes, due to a lack of comparative data between regimens.
 The simplified "snapshot" approach in the budget impact analysis also did not consider relapse, reinfection, or even incident infection in patients not treated at baseline.
 Finally, we obtained data from a variety of sources, many of them not perfectly suited to the demands of our models.
 For example, estimates of effectiveness as measured by SVR were derived from clinical trial results.
 "Real world" effectiveness might diverge significantly from these estimates.